rexresearch

 colonies, and can greatly reduce crop yields.
 In California,

-nutsedges are particularly problematic in summer-irrigated annual
+nutsedges are particularly problematic in summer-irrigated

-California as yellow nutsedge, Cyperus esculentus, and grows in
+in California as yellow nutsedge, Cyperus esculentus, and grows

-about 820 feet (250 m).
-It also resembles another sedge, green
+altitude of about 820 feet (250 m).
+It also resembles another

-kyllinga, Kyllinga brevifolia.
-Purple nutsedge tubers are bitter
+sedge, green kyllinga, Kyllinga brevifolia.
+Purple nutsedge

-and are used medicinally in India and China.
+tubers are bitter and are used medicinally in India and China.

 Seedling